Nancy Dwyer

 Nancy Dwyer (born 1954) is an American contemporary artist whose works include paintings, works on paper, public art, word sculpture and furniture art.
 Her work has been exhibited widely at venues including the Whitney Museum of American Art, the Museum of Contemporary Art, Los Angeles, the Contemporary Arts Museum in Houston, the New Museum in New York and many others.
 Her work was included in the 2009 exhibition “The Pictures Generation” (of which she is considered to be a member) at the Metropolitan Museum of Art in New York, alongside the work of her peers and contemporaries, including Cindy Sherman and Robert Longo, with whom she cofounded Hallwalls in Buffalo, New York in 1974, as well as work by Barbara Kruger, Richard Prince, John Baldessari, Louise Lawler and Sherrie Levine, among others.

 Early life and education

 Dwyer was born in New York City in 1954.
-She studied at the State University of New York at New Paltz (1972-1974), the Empire State College “Studio Program” in New York (1975), and completed her B.F.A. at the State University of New York at Buffalo (1974-1976).
+She studied at the State University of New York at New Paltz (1972-1974), the Empire State College “Studio Program” in New York (1975), and completed her Bachelor of Fine Arts at the University at Buffalo (1974-1976).
 She completed a master's degree in Interactive Telecommunications at New York University in 2002.
 She is currently an Associate Professor of Sculpture at the University of Vermont in Burlington, Vermont.